josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 so in the name of our ancestors who were martyred in warsaw,
 who fought from tunnels,
-like the ones being filled with concerte to bury foghters alive in gaza,
+like the ones being filled with concerte to bury fighters alive in gaza,
 (idgaf which faction they're in -- i give every fick about the act of burying people alive, though),
 in the name of our ancestors in the vilnus forests,
 and in the name of every nazi trick they took down,